-O Level & A Level Requirement – Subject Combination for Biomedical Engineering; including the List of Nigeria Universities Offering the Course, WAEC, NECO, GCE, JAMB UTME, Direct Entry, IJBM, JUPEB, CAMBRIDGE, NABTEB, Course Description and Career Opportunities
+O Level & A Level Requirement – Subject Combination for Biomedical Engineering 2019/2020; including the List of Nigeria Universities Offering the Course, WAEC, NECO, GCE, JAMB UTME, Direct Entry, IJBM, JUPEB, CAMBRIDGE, NABTEB, Course Description and Career Opportunities

 WAEC subject combination (requirements) for Biomedical Engineering

 The subjects needed to study Biomedical Engineering in WAEC must contain five (5) credit.
-This subject combination is also applicable to NECO AND GCE… The O level requirement that is the compulsory WAEC subject combination for Biomedical Engineering must include:
+This subject combination is also applicable to NECO AND GCE… The O level requirement, that is, the required WAEC subject combination for Biomedical Engineering must include:

 Biomedical engineering may be defined as the study and application of engineering principles and techniques to the medical field.
 It is a combination of technical knowledge in biology and medicine to improve life quality.
 It is an apt career for those who have a keen interest in medicine and healthcare.

 More also, Biomedical engineering is concerned with the development and manufacture of prostheses, medical devices, diagnostic devices, drugs and other therapies.
 This unique field encompasses bio-instrumentation, bio-materials, biomechanics, medical imaging, genetic engineering, orthopaedic surgery, cellular and tissue engineering.

 The combination of Mechanical Engineering, Electronics Engineering, Sciences with Computers for communication and control, led to the emergence of interdisciplinary courses such as Mechatronics, Computer Integrated Manufacturing (CIM), Geographical Information System (GIS), Bio Technology, Bio Mechanics, Bio Medical Instrumentation and Bio Medical Engineering

 JAMB UTME subject combination (requirements) for Biomedical Engineering